-It’s Seahawks’ mock draft time: Taking a guess at how all 7 rounds could play out for Seattle
+NFL mock draft: predicting how all seven picks could play out for the Seahawks

 My pick: QB Steven Montez, Colorado.

 Comment: The Seahawks have drafted only one QB since taking Russell Wilson in 2012 — Alex McGough in the seventh round in 2018.
 Maybe it’s time to take another to try to find a backup who can hang around for a while.
-Montez has some intriguing attributes, meaning 6-4, 231 while also rushing for 960 yards in college.
-Wrote Athlon’s: “Play-action, deep-shot teams will be interested in Montez as a developmental prospect.’’
-Sounds pretty much like exactly what Seattle may be looking for.
+Montez has some intriguing size (6-4, 231) and rushed for 960 yards in college.
+Wrote Athlon’s: “Play-action, deep-shot teams will be interested in Montez as a developmental prospect.”
+Sounds pretty much like what Seattle may be seeking.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.